The Adoption Process

 It’s very important for us to ensure your lifestyle and home environment will be compatible with your potential new dogs needs.
 Our Questionnaire and interview process are designed to provide us with as much information as possible so we can try to match you with a suitable dog.
 Gathering information about your living situation and lifestyle is a crucial part of our adoption process.

-All prospective canine guardians are asked to complete our Adoption Questionnaire below and then come in to see us at 30 Lemnos St, Shenton Park, between the hours of 11AM – 3PM 7-days-a-week.
+All prospective canine guardians are asked to come in to see us at 30 Lemnos St, Shenton Park, between the hours of 11AM – 3PM 7-days-a-week.
 When onsite, a member of our Adoption Team will sit with you and discuss your expectations and any dogs you have on your list.
 After speaking with you, they may make other recommendations of dogs that would better suit your lifestyle / existing pets / children.
 Our goal is to match the right dog with the right home, creating the best possible chance of a forever union!

 If our Adoption staff decide the dog you have your heart set on will not be suited to your current circumstances or expectations of dog ownership – please don’t take offense.
 We have the best interest of the dog at heart and do not want to create an unhappy match for you or the pooch.